Natalia Damini: Career

 At 18 Natalia moved to São Paulo and released her second single Your Lies which went No. 1 on the international dance sales charts and she was nominated for best dance artist at the Dj Sound Awards.
-Natalia teamed up with Charve The Don, Concore Entertainment CEO and released her Bad Girl EP which debut on iTunes Music Pop Charts at No. 32 and then she went on to release her debut album Beautiful in 2014 which reach No. 16 on iTunes Music Pop Charts, the album features Nicki Minaj, Gucci Mane and The Shop Boyz.
+Natalia teamed up with Charve The Don, Concore Entertainment CEO and released her Bad Girl EP which debuted on iTunes Music Pop Charts at No. 32 and then she went on to release her debut album Beautiful in 2014 which reached No. 16 on iTunes Music Pop Charts, the album features Nicki Minaj, Gucci Mane and The Shop Boyz.

 Natalia also teamed up with Lil Wayne and Rezzo on the single Can't Stop Me.
 Natalia Damini is the first artist from Brazil to have a major presence in the American music scene and has been featured in some of the biggest publications in music and also graces the cover of numerous magazines.
 Natalia Damini's single Crazy reached No. 1 in September 2015 on the Billboard Emerging Artists Chart, No. 9 on Billboard Trending 140 and No. 1 on Spotify Top 25 Most Played Songs.
 Natalia's current single "On The Floor" is No. 1 on DRT Independent Charts and Cashbox Magazine Charts No. 38 on DRT National Charts and Cashbox Magazine Charts.

-In 2020 Natalia Damini releases "Pacemaker" featuring Petey Pablo peak #1 on Digital Radio Chart, debut #36 on Billboard Mainstream Indicator Chart and #50 on Mediabase All Published Top 50 Chart.
+In 2020 Natalia Damini released "Pacemaker" featuring Petey Pablo peak #1 on Digital Radio Chart, debut #36 on Billboard Mainstream Indicator Chart and #50 on Mediabase All Published Top 50 Chart.
+On March 17, 2023, Damini teamed up with Tito Jackson bringing the Motown and the early Jacksons feel back with a new song "Attitude", and a music video.
+This collaboration came to be because Damini's manager Charve the Don was also Jackson's long time friend.